Jerl92/codeswholesale-for-woocommerce/readme.txt

 *New filter options*

-The next time you want to import products from CodesWholesale, you’ll see the inclusion of new filters.
+The next time you want to import products from CodesWholesale, youĂ˘ÂÂll see the inclusion of new filters.
 Narrow down your search by platform, region, language, and date.

 *Import products into CSV file*

-OK, so you’ve applied the right filter and need to export the products to an external management system?
-Download them as a CSV file and you’re ready to go!
+OK, so youĂ˘ÂÂve applied the right filter and need to export the products to an external management system?
+Download them as a CSV file and youĂ˘ÂÂre ready to go!

-*Rate the risk of your clients’ orders*
+*Rate the risk of your clientsĂ˘ÂÂ orders*

 Not all orders submitted by your clients are fully secure.
 How do you know that?
-Use CodesWholesale risk score feature and have full control over your clients’ orders.
+Use CodesWholesale risk score feature and have full control over your clientsĂ˘ÂÂ orders.

 *Download invoice in pdf*